Find a provider by last name

 Practice — Coquille

-Dr. Croson completed his Doctorate of Medicine at University of Illinois in Chicago and did his internship and family residency at University of Illinois in Urbana and then in Peoria.
+Dr. Croson completed his Doctorate of Medicine at University of Illinois in Chicago and did his internship and family medicine residency at University of Illinois in Urbana and then in Peoria.
 Dr. Croson is Board Certified through the American Board of Family Medicine and is a member of the American Medical Association and the Oregon Medical Association.
-He is a Diplomat of the American Academy of Pain Management.
-His practice specializes in pain medicine, providing non-opoid options for treating pain including medication, interventions, guidance regarding lifestyle changes and physical therapy modalities.
+He is a Diplomat of the American Academy of Pain Management and the American Board of Pain Management.
+His practice specializes in pain medicine, providing non-opioid options for treating pain including medication, interventions, guidance regarding lifestyle changes and physical therapy modalities.
 He enjoys kayaking, fishing, hiking and anything else that can serve as an excuse for enjoying the scenery.

 Dr. DeLeon did her undergraduate work at Harvard University graduating with an AB in Biochemistry in June, 1990.
 Her medical school training was at the University of Vermont, graduating in May 1997.
 She had post-graduate training from 1997 to 2000 with an Internship and Residency in Pediatrics at University of Arizona in Tucson, Arizona.
 Dr. DeLeon is Board Certified by the American Board of Pediatrics and joined North Bend Medical Center in December 2004.
 She enjoys volleyball, tennis, gardening and knitting.
 She also enjoys playing and listening to music and hanging out with her husband and two children.